ESSM - European Society of Sexual Medicine

 My talk will cover the current existing literature regarding the role of genital sensation measurement in evaluating sexual function and following pelvic floor surgeries.

 The European Society for Sexual Medicine (ESSM) with more than 1.800 members is a not-for-profit, multidisciplinary, academic and scientific organization dedicated to male and female sexual function and dysfunction.

 1. To promote research and exchange of knowledge about the clinical entity of sexual dysfunction throughout Europe.

 2. To establish and support the highest standards of ethics in clinical practice, education, and research in the field of sexual dysfunction.

 3. To promote the cooperation and improve interaction between European researchers and clinicians in sexual dysfunction.

 4. To provide education to clinicians who had limited or no experience in the field, as well as continuing education to those involved in the management of sexual dysfunction.

-5. To provide patients, the public and the media with accurate and updated information about male and female sexual
+5. To provide patients, the public and the media with accurate and updated information about male and female sexual function and dysfunction.

 6. To develop programs, promoting public and health authorities’ awareness within Europe, on the prevention and treatment of sexual dysfunction.